Suleiman700/Suleiman700/README.md

 # 👋 Hi, I'm Suleiman

-🚀 Senior Full Stack Developer with 6+ years of professional experience
+🚀 Senior Full Stack Developer with 6+ years of experience
 💡 Passionate about creating scalable web applications and innovative solutions
 🔍 Always exploring cutting-edge technologies and architectural patterns
 🤝 Open to collaboration, mentoring, and building impactful projects